brainboxdotcc/retro-rocket/docpages/user-guide/getting-started.md

 This section will guide you through starting Retro Rocket for the first time.

 ### Booting Retro Rocket
 - Insert the Retro Rocket CD or USB stick into your PC.
+For details on how to create boot media, see the page @ref creating-boot-media
 - Power on or restart the machine.
 - Enter your system’s boot menu (often F12, F8, or Esc depending on the manufacturer).
 - Select **Boot from CD/DVD** or **Boot from USB** depending upon your boot media choice, and system.